-One of my favorite photographs owing to the lighting and
+One of my favorite photographs owing to the lighting and complementary colors: taken south of Dunedin |

 Time to get back to our business model.
 I have explained: (1) we remain a boutique MBA programme (by choice) to deliver best value to our students and concede we remain beneath the radar of Top 100 rankings; (2) we are selective about whom we allow into our programme (less than 1 in 10) and resist compromising our standards for size; (3) our unique value proposition emphasizes accelerating your career in the global economy, both through facilitating a transformation in you as a business professional and using our project work to get you into the right industry, corporation and/or professional network; (4) we eschew placement in favor of rigorously training and supporting our students in pursuit of their career ambitions; and (5) our students practice their thinking skills daily in the classroom on the way to becoming truly powerful individuals who can express themselves with clarity and conviction.